-Social Security Retirement Age 60, If You Are a Widow/Widower
+Social Security Retirement Age 60: If You Are a Widow/Widower

-If you are a widow or widower, you can receive Social Security retirement benefits as early as age 60.
+If you are a widow or widower, you can receive Social Security retirement benefits as early as 60.
 If you have not reached your full retirement age, and you are still working and earn more than the earnings limit, your benefits will be reduced.
-Once you reach full retirement age, no more reduction will apply, regardless of how much you work and earn.
+Once you reach full retirement age, no more reductions will apply, regardless of how much you work and earn.
 Those working will want to consider waiting until their full retirement age to begin widow/widower benefits.

-Earliest Normal Social Security Eligibility Age Is 62
+Earliest Normal Social Security Eligibility Age: 62

-Although age 62 is the earliest Social Security retirement age, you can begin receiving benefits as early as 62, that doesn't mean you should start taking them at that age.
+Even though you can begin receiving benefits as early as 62, that doesn't mean you should start taking them at that age.
 This is primarily because you will receive reduced benefits.
 If you want a larger amount of guaranteed income later in retirement, then waiting to begin benefits until you are a few years older will make sense.
-Remember, even if you are retired, you can wait to apply for Social Security until a later age (age 70) so that you get a higher benefit.
+Remember, even if you are retired, you can wait until you're 70 to apply for Social Security so that you get a higher benefit.
 It is one of the best ways to make sure you have a higher amount of inflation-adjusted income later in life.

-Full Retirement Age (Age 65–67 Depending on Date of Birth)
+Full Retirement Age: Age 65–67 Depending on Date of Birth

-Age 70 - Wait and Accumulate Delayed Retirement Credits
+Age 70: Wait and Accumulate Delayed Retirement Credits

 Consider the age for which you claim benefits very carefully.
-Your Social Security benefits are likely worth far more than you think.
-You are making a decision about a lot of money.
+Your Social Security benefits are likely worth far more than you think: You are making a decision about a lot of money.
 In most cases, you cannot easily change your mind as Social Security benefits were not designed to be stopped and started.